zeus-fyi/zeus/README.md

 ### Usage

-Mockingbird is an active research and development project, and now a product you can use.
-Like ChatGPT 4, but with power steering and cruise control.
+Mockingbird is an active research and development project, and now a product you can use, like ChatGPT 4, but with power steering and cruise control.

 ### Costs